Flowchart-lang/flowchart/README.md

 ## Getting Started

-To run FCL programs, you'll need the FCL interpreter and a simple batch file wrapper (for Windows).
+To run FCL programs, you'll need the FCL interpreter and a simple batch file wrapper.
+> [!IMPORTANT]
+> FCL is for windows only, for now.

 ### 1. Prerequisites